KenanY/plugclub.org/source/about/index.markdown

             <h1>Alexis Almonte</h1>
             <h2>Secretary</h2>
         </header>
-        <p>The illegitimate child of Paul Simon and Art Garfunkel, has amazing potential as a guitarist, and as an even greater achievement runs Linux on his computer.
-His witty sense of humor and his gigantic pair of glasses have landed him a position as secretary of the Pace Linux User Group.
+        <p>The illegitimate child of Paul Simon and Art Garfunkel, Alexis has amazing potential as a guitarist, and as an even greater achievement runs Linux on his computer.
+His witty sense of humor and gigantic pair of glasses have landed him a position as secretary of the Pace Linux User Group.
 And when this bio says "landed," it means forced, seeing as he needs some sort of extracurricular activity to get into a good college.
 He's welcome.</p>
     </div>
     <div class="panel radius jp">
         <header>